energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/04-FOSS-Terms-Intro-FOSS-licenses.md

-## "FOSS Licenses": Legal (intellectual property law) as a technical tool
+# "FOSS Licenses": Law (intellectual property law) as a technical tool

+As explained in [chapter two: 3 modes of FOSS](03-FOSS-Terms-Intro-3modes-of-FOSS.md) a FOSS package has a FOSS license put on it.

+These are standardized English language license texts written by engineers and (some) improved by intellectual property lawyers.
+In nearly all cases they have been written with the US jurisdiction in mind.
+Many of them have been written in the 1990s or early 2000s.

+They do not state any selection of court of legal system.
+There is no negotiation around them, it's accept or refrain from usage.

+License texts approved by the [Open Source Initiative (OSI)]() are considered Open Source today.

+While anyone can draft such a license, 90% of FOSS packages use OSI approved FOSS licenses.
+There is a minority of crazy cases.

+All of these licenses try to exert a maximum liability limitation and enable at least the [four freedoms]().

-Here, the [legal analysis document][] is a strongly recommended read.
+See the [legal analysis document][] for a short review.

+This chapter has two sections:

+- Effects that arise from **FOSS licenses**.
+And what is commonly expected to be covered by them.
+- Effects that are not covered by FOSS licenses and common ways of regulating them.
+This part is called **FOSS Governance**.

-### Basic effects and practices:
+## Basic effects and practices:

 - Entities publishing code do so for various reasons and with various expectations.
 These range from strong commercial motivations to increasing ones reputation to just risk free learning a technical subject in a hands-on way, etc.
 - They hope to be able to enforce some of these motivations legally.
 - Other expectations are covered by implicit social code, explicit requests to people and sometimes ...raising shit storms on perceived violations against the perceived violators.
 This section only aims to cover legal aspects.
 - As seen in the [supply chain]() section 100s of packages are part of any application or package.
 Also, the authors are engineers and thus not legally educated or interested.
 Due to the counter parties not being known highly standardized licenses (not contracts according to the legal analysis document) are used.
   - Those standard licenses are certified by the OSI.
 They are not changed or negotiated in use.
-  - They are commonly classified into permissive (MIT, Apache2), restrictive (GPL, MPL, ...) and arguably "crazy" (WTFPL).
+  - They are commonly classified into **permissive** (MIT, Apache2), **restrictive** (GPL, MPL, ...) and arguably *"crazy"* (WTFPL).
     - permissive intends to ensure reputation of the source code's authors
     - restrictive intends to ensure continued evolution of the source code by ensuring modifications/improvements are not kept by the modifying parties.
 Also, it tries to ensure reputation.
     - Crazy: Engineers were fed up by legalese and drafted contracts to mock the concept of contracts.